chrishokamp/constrained_decoding/README.md

 and [Nematus](https://github.com/EdinburghNLP/nematus.git).

 ```
-# CHANGE THIS TO A LOCAL PAT
+# CHANGE THIS TO A LOCAL PATH
 EXP_DIR=/data/mt_data/nematus_en-de_example

 # Download one of the Edinburgh pre-trained Nematus models from WMT 2016